Jump to content

 Product Information

-Applicable Standards/Guidelines: Web Content Accessibility Guidelines (WCAG) 2.1: Level A and AA (Level AAA not included)
+Applicable Standards/Guidelines: Web Content Accessibility Guidelines (WCAG) 2.2: Level A, AA (Yes), Level AAA (No)

 Notes: This conformance report will be updated when new features and enhancements are released.
 We are continously increasing the conformance level for all criteria that are not yet fully supported.